I’ve got two seasons in my homeschool. I mix the eclectic with the unschool, a dab of formal studies, and a smidgeon of Charlotte Mason.

 I’m sure I might still change my approach because I’ve done this homeschool thing long enough to know I always grasp for something more true to my children and me.

-There are two seasons for our family over the last few years: the formal study season and the unschooled season.
+There have been two seasons for our family over the last few years: the formal study season and the unschooled season.

 We’ve put the books away.
 We’ve packed them into boxes even: the grammar books, the formal French and Latin, spelling lessons, and history lessons.
 We’ll see you all sometime in September.
 (Though the math books will stay in our care, spending a tiny portion of each morning continuing to be used until the end of June.
 Gotta stay fresh.)